0JuLiAk0/customer-shopping-trends-analysis/README.md

 ## Analysis

 In this project, we explore various aspects of consumer shopping behavior, including:
-- Descriptive statistics of consumer data.
+- Descriptive statistics of customer data.
 - Patterns in purchasing trends based on different factors such as gender, age, payment method, and more.
 - Visualizations showcasing insights such as purchase frequency, income distribution, and product popularity.